Gigaspaces/xap-docs/site/content/xap/12.3/dev-dotnet/xapnet-tutorial-part1.markdown

 By default, a properties index is inherited in sub classes (i.e. if an attribute is indexed in a super class, it is also indexed in a sub class).
 If you need to change the index type of an attribute in a subclass you can override the attribute and annotate it with `[SpaceIndex]` using the requested index type (to disable indexing use NONE).

 #### Basic Index
-There are two basic index types provide:
+There are three basic index types provided:

-- BASIC    index - this speeds up equality matching (equal to/not equal to).
+- **EQUAL** - performs equality matching (equal to/not equal to).
-- EXTENDED index - this speeds up comparison matching (bigger than/less than).
+- **ORDERED** - performs ordered matching (bigger than/less than).
+- **EQUAL_AND_ORDERED** - performs both equality and ordered matching, and uses a larger memory footprint than the other indexing types.

 Here is an example how you can define indexes: